-In January 2024, our Board of Directors approved a new stock repurchase program replacing our previously authorized October 2022 stock repurchase program, which was terminated prior to its expiration.
-The current program is open-ended and authorizes repurchases of shares of our common stock from time to time up to an aggregate cost of \$500.0 million in the open market or in negotiated transactions.
-This program remains in effect until the total authorized amount is expended or until further action by our Board of Directors.
+In July 2024, our Board of Directors approved a new stock repurchase program, replacing the January 2024 program, which was terminated prior to its expiration and under which \$29.6 million was remaining for repurchase at the time of termination.
+The new program is open-ended and authorizes repurchases of shares of our common stock from time to time up to an aggregate cost of \$1.0 billion in the open market or in negotiated transactions.
+The new stock repurchase program became effective on July 29, 2024, and remains in effect until the total authorized amount is expended or until further action by our Board of Directors.
 As of March 31, 2024, we had \$366.7 million remaining under our current stock repurchase program.
 We expended \$179.5 million and \$116.3 million during the quarters ended March 31, 2024 and 2023, respectively, and \$251.3 million and \$191.3 million during the six months ended March 31, 2024 and 2023, respectively, under our current and previously authorized stock repurchase programs.

-Revolving Line of Credit and Term Loan
+Revolving Line of Credit and Term Loan Loans

-We have a \$600 million unsecured revolving line of credit and a \$300 million unsecured term loan with a syndicate of banks that mature on August 19, 2026.
-Borrowings under the revolving line of credit and term loan can be used for working capital and general corporate purposes and may also be used for the refinancing of existing debt, acquisitions, and the repurchase of our common stock.
-The term loan requires principal payments in consecutive quarterly installments of \$3.75 million on the last business day of each quarter.
-Interest rates on amounts borrowed under the revolving line of credit and term loan are based on (i) an adjusted base rate, which is the greatest of (a) the prime rate, (b) the Federal Funds rate plus 0.5%, and (c) one-month adjusted term Secured Overnight Financing Rate ("SOFR") rate plus 1%, plus, in each case, an applicable margin, or (ii) an adjusted term SOFR rate plus an applicable margin.
+We have a \$600 million unsecured revolving line of credit and a \$300 million unsecured term loan (the "\$300 Million Term Loan") with a syndicate of banks that mature on August 19, 2026.
+Borrowings under the revolving line of credit and term loan the \$300 Million Term Loan can be used for working capital and general corporate purposes and may also be used for the refinancing of existing debt, acquisitions, and the repurchase of our common stock.
+The term loan \$300 Million Term Loan requires principal payments in consecutive quarterly installments of \$3.75 million on the last business day of each quarter.
+Interest rates on amounts borrowed under the revolving line of credit and term loan the \$300 Million Term Loan are based on (i) an adjusted base rate, which is the greatest of (a) the prime rate, (b) the Federal Funds rate plus 0.5%, and (c) one-month adjusted term Secured Overnight Financing Rate ("SOFR") rate plus 1%, plus, in each case, an applicable margin, or (ii) an adjusted term SOFR rate plus an applicable margin. margin (or, if such rate is no longer available, a successor benchmark rate determined in accordance with the terms of the credit agreement).
+Adjusted term SOFR is defined as term SOFR for the relevant interest period plus a SOFR adjustment of 0.10% per annum.
 The applicable margin for base rate borrowings and for SOFR borrowings is determined based on our consolidated leverage ratio.
 The applicable margin for base rate borrowings ranges from 0% to 0.75% per annum and for SOFR borrowings ranges from 1% to 1.75% per annum.
 In addition, we must pay certain credit facility fees.
-The revolving line of credit and term loan contain certain restrictive covenants including a maximum consolidated leverage ratio of 3.5 to 1.0, subject to a step up to 4.0 to 1.0 following certain permitted acquisitions and subject to certain conditions, and a minimum interest coverage ratio of 3.0 to 1.0.
+The revolving line of credit and term loan the \$300 Million Term Loan contain certain restrictive covenants including a maximum consolidated leverage ratio of 3.5 to 1.0, subject to a step up to 4.0 to 1.0 following certain permitted acquisitions and subject to certain conditions, and a minimum interest coverage ratio of 3.0 to 1.0.
 The credit agreement also contains other covenants typical of unsecured credit facilities.